oneapi-src/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/odd-even-merge-sort/README.md

 ﻿# `odd-Even MergeSort` Sample

-This sample implements odd-even merge sort (also known as Batcher's sort)algorithm belonging to the class of sorting networks.
+This sample implements odd-even mergesort (also known as Batcher's sort)algorithm belonging to the class of sorting networks.
 While generally subefficient, for large sequences compared to algorithms with better asymptotic algorithmic complexity (i.e. merge sort or radix sort), this may be the preferred algorithms of choice for sorting batches of short-sized to mid-sized (key, value) array pairs.

 This odd-even merge sort sample is implemented using DPC++ and SYCL for Intel CPU and GPU.